ranganath294/Question-Paper-Generator/README.md

         - `topic` (string): The topic of the question.
         - `difficulty` (string): The difficulty level of the question.
         - `marks` (integer): The marks for the question.
-    - Make sure you replace base URL with your base URL

     - **Example Request:**
         ```json